Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 This is your friend George Brett from Kansas City.

-I know we go back to the late 70s, about 30 years ago when you had that very important job of who was going to throw out the first pitch and sing the national anthem at Royal Games, and every once in a while might have sold some tickets to a group.
+I know we go back to the late 70s, about 30 years ago, when you had that very important job of who was going to throw up the first pitch and sing the national anthem at Royal Games.

-But uh, you've come a long way.
+But you've come a long way.

-It's been great being your friend and cherish the things that you've taught me and uh the times that we've shared together.
+It's been great being your friend and cherish the things that you've taught me and the times that we've shared together.

 And can't wait to see you again, pal.